DRAGNLabs/301r_retnet/README.md

 ./train_model.sh
 ```

-The process for running the scripts via Slurm is similar.
-The corresponding Slurm scripts are located in the [slurm](./slurm/) folder.

-More details for these steps are described in the following sections.
+More details for each of these steps are described more detail in the following sections.

 #### Data Preprocessing